metal3-io/metal3-docs/design/metadata-handling.md

 The **links/ethernet/macAddress** object can be one of:

 - **string**: with the desired Mac given as a string
-- **bareMetalHostMACByName**: with the interface name from BareMetalHost hardware details.
+- **fromHostInterface**: with the interface name from BareMetalHost hardware details.

 The **links/bond** object contains the following: